-Comunn Gàidhlig Thoronto / The Gaelic Society of Toronto is pleased to host our annual Young Pipers Championship in the spring of 2017.
+Comunn Gàidhlig Thoronto / The Gaelic Society of Toronto is pleased to be hosting our annual Young Pipers' Championship .
 The Championship is open to all Pipers 21 years and under and according to Grade.

-Cost: $20 per Piper (includes 2 spectator tickets); $5 per additional ticket at the door
+Cost: $20 per Piper (plus $1.25 processing fee - includes 2 spectator tickets); $5 per additional ticket at the door

 Awards & Requirements

 A' Chiad Fharpais / Event One: The Gaelic Society of Toronto Captain Iain Macdonald Memorial Trophy

 - Category: "Medley of Tunes" (must include one Gaelic Air)

 - Open to pipers in either grades 1 or 2 (and 21 years of age or younger as of February 1st, 2019)

 - All competitors to perform a 3 to 5 minute medley of bagpipe music of their choice; the selection of tunes must include one slow air from the list of tunes posted below.